maineel/inddev/README.md

 ## Questions

-1. How long did it take you to complete this assignment? - Approximately 2 Hours
+1. How long did it take you to complete this assignment? - Approximately 3 Hours

-2. What about this assignment did you find most challenging? - Nothing
+2. What about this assignment did you find most challenging? - Learning Swagger for API Documentation

 3. What about this assignment did you find unclear? - Nothing